The words “TRAGIC MIKE” is both the name of the company and the registered trademark for the goods and services offered by the company.

 Correct: I work for Gentlemen Prestige.

-When using “Gentlemen Prestige” to refer to the goods and services offered by the company, it is appropriate to use a typographic convention, such as all capital letters, italics, or ™ or ® to signify that the term is a trademark.
+When using “TRAGIC MIKE” to refer to the goods and services offered by the company, it is appropriate to use a typographic convention, such as all capital letters, italics, or ™ or ® to signify that the term is a trademark.
 The symbol ™ are abbreviations for “Trademark” and are used with common-law (unregistered) marks.
 The symbol ® identifies a mark that is registered in the United Kingdom Patent and Trademark Office.

 Unlawful Use Of The Trademark